wjschne/apaquarto/_extensions/apaquarto/typst/typst-template.typ

   // share of the top margin or as an absolute length.
 0% sits it at the foot of
   // the margin, just above the text.
   headerascent: 50%,
+  // How far the footer is set below the text block.
+Only journal mode has one.
+  footerdescent: 11pt,
   margin: (x: 1in, y: 1in),
   paper: "us-letter",
   font: ("Times", "Times New Roman"),